Articles on: Live Layers

 Live Layers is a powerful feature which allows Team and Team Studio users to instantly share layers within their team.

-Imagine this...
-You are on set as the 1st AD.
+Imagine this — you're on set as the 1st AD.
 You just received an important change, and you need to alert the rest of the team.
-You quickly annotate in your script, tap Share - and boom - your group got a notification, and the update.
+You quickly annotate in your script, tap the layer share icon, and boom — your group gets a notification and the update.

-With your script already open, tap Layers on the Top Toolbar.
+With your script open, tap Layers on the Top Toolbar.

 The Layers window will show all Layers that you have created so far.

-TIP: Be sure to give your Layers descriptive names so it will be easier for your team to identify them once shared.
-To rename your layer tap ... and then, Rename.
+✅ TIP: Give your Layers descriptive names so it's easier for your team to identify them once shared.
+To rename a layer, tap the menu at the top right of the Layers window, then Edit.

 At the bottom of the Layers window, toggle on Live Layers.